daniel-wrench/sf_gap_analysis/README.md

     - Only ever need 2GB per core
     - If some jobs do time out, meaning some files remain unprocessed, we can limit the `data/raw` directiory to those unprocessed files by moving them with `python move_matching_files.py`. *Maybe in future make this part of the slurm/python job*

-    This script... **For PSP, there are an average of 4 files/file**
+    - Processed PSP and Wind files are between 32 (~400MB used in step 1) and 156MB (~300MB) each.
+For PSP, there are an average of 4 files/file

-    See the notebook...
+    *Might have demo in the old time series repo*

 3. Perform train-test split for PSP data. **Be very careful about whether you want to delete existing files from the train-test folders.
 Currently these lines are commented out.**